To “www” or not to “www” … that is the question! Should you use “www” in your URL or not?

 Okay, lets get back to those four shared URLs above and specifically talk about them within the confines of the WordPress world.
 I’m sure many of you have heard about the dreaded duplicate content that Google will crush you for… well maybe not crush, but its not a good thing for your SEO.

-A canonical URL is normally what a search engine looks for when it finds duplicate content.
+What is a canonical URL?
+This URL is normally what a search engine looks for when it finds duplicate content.
 (Meaning finding the same piece of content on www.myawesomedomain.com/boom and myawesomedomain.com/boom.)
 You may also hear people referring to a canonical URL as the rel=canonical or canonical tag.

 With the huge push recently (and I’m excited to see so many people getting on board) of getting as many sites using https:// as possible, it is now creating a new duplicate content issue and one that can easily be solved by setting the canonical URL for your WordPress sites.